MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-image.md

 1. Fill in the text field.
 1. Select the **OK** button.

+Once the link is created, you can click the **link icon** to edit or remove the link.

 ### Adjust image size

 Options to adjust the size of your image are located under **More options**.
 To access these options: